EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-estimates autotrophic respiration as maintenance + growth respiration according to Thornley &amp; Cannell [2000]: MODEL B - growth respiration is given priority.
+Calculates autotrophic maintenance and growth respiration using Thornley and Cannell (2000) Model B, where growth respiration is prioritized.

 **Parameters**
 - **Fields**